amfl/yodel/README.md

 # Yodel

-Tool for doing LDAP lookups and comparing to groups
+Tool for doing LDAP lookups and comparing actual groups with desired groups, according to some role defined in YAML.

+**Status: [In Progress]**

+- Configurable via env vars or yaml config
+- Can read a user's current groups from LDAP
+- Can read group/role database from YAML
+- Can perform basic set operations on the above two sources